dotnet/issue-labeler/Documentation/README.md

 Once the new model is uploaded, you'll need to warm up the predictor app and test that it is predicting labels for issues and PRs in that repo.

-1. Open a command prompt in the `src/DotNetLabelerWakerUpper` folder of the issue-labeler repo
+1. Open a command prompt in the `src/ModelWarmup` folder
 1. Run `dotnet run`

 This will call the `load` API of each known labeler app, wait for it to be ready, and then get label predictions for arbitrary issues and PRs in that repo.
 This can take a few minutes to run.

-Note: If you added a new repo, please edit the `src/DotNetLabelerWakerUpper/appSettings.json` file in the issue labeler repo and add two issues and two PRs to the list so that the waker-upper tool can warm up the predictions for the new repo as well.
+Note: If you added a new repo, please edit the `src/ModelWarmup/appSettings.json` file in the issue labeler repo and add two issues and two PRs to the list so that the tool can warm up the predictions for the new repo as well.

-## Use predicted labels in your repo

-Once you have configured a predictor and uploaded a training model, there are three patterns for predicting labels in your repo:

-1. Use a GitHub Webhook to automatically apply the best predicted area label to a new issue or PR
-1. Use Hubbup's MikLabel UI to view predicted labels and apply them
-1. Use an Edge/Chrome browser extension to view predicted labels and apply them

-### Setting up GitHub Webhooks for fully automated labeling
+## Setting up GitHub Webhooks for fully automated labeling

 The `feature/public-dispatcher` branch of this repository contains the GitHub app that responds to webhooks and can automatically apply labels to issues and pull requests.
 That app is deployed as the `dispatcher-app`, and it is configured to know how to reach each predictor app by owner/repo.
 After setting up a new repository's ML.NET model and ensuring its predictor app can respond to requests and show the top three label predictions, the `dispatcher-app` can be set up to make those requests automatically and update issues and pull requests with the predicted labels.